EticaAI/openstreetmap-semantic-conventions-2023/README.md

-# [Request for Feedback] Semantic Conventions for OpenStreetMap™ 2023
+# Semantic Conventions for OpenStreetMap™ 2023
 **[Request for Feedback] Semantic Conventions for OpenStreetMap™ 2023.
 Mappings from common file formats to RDF, and other considerations**

 > This initial draft was based on discussions from [Emerson Rocha 400329 Diary](https://www.openstreetmap.org/user/fititnt/diary/400329).